rosey99/minsible/readme.md

     `env/bin/pip install --upgrade pip setuptools`

 - Install the project in editable mode.
+This should also install the latest Ansible.

     `env/bin/pip install -e PATH_TO_MINSIBLE_DIR`